Extension Bundle

 - Event subscription (

-@subscribe) – reacts to core domain events without CoreApp knowing it exists. - Cross-component invocation (
+@subscribe) – reacts to core domain events without CoreApp knowing it exists. - Cross-component call (

 When CoreApp.do_work() publishes "core.work_completed", the bus fans the event out to all subscribers.
-SlackCommandHandler.on_work_completed fires, which in turn calls slack-notifier.notify through the bus.
+SlackCommandHandler.on_work_completed fires, which in turn calls the notifier via the injected contract.

 Step 4: Clean removal